egr-401-402-capstone-2020-21/ItsClassified-Blog/index.md

 - Finalize Datasets (In Progress)
 - Create Wrapper Class for Various Datasets (In Progress)
 - Complete the WebUI Design (In Progress)
-- Select Algortihms for Implmentation (In Progress)
+- Select Algorithms for Implementation (In Progress)

 [Continue Reading Here...](blog4.md)